Explore funding opportunities and discover something new: ‘Feed’

 About the culture of the Wadiz Service Design Team,

-I was particularly impressed that you mentioned the colleagues who participated in the project in your company-wide email after the service launch.
+I was really impressed that you mentioned the colleagues who participated in the project in your company-wide email after the service launch.
 Could you share any insights you gained during the collaboration process?

 What struck me most was how everyone treats a new service like their own child when launching it.